 On the government website you will be asked to select the University you study or work at.
-Type ‘University of Reading’ and then please select the option that corresponds to the collection site on campus – ‘LFD: University of Reading: BGYT’.
+Type ‘University of Reading’ and then please select the option with the postcode ‘RG6 6UR’.

 We recommend you create an account on the government website so which will make it quicker to report your test results each time.

 If you test positive from a home test kit:

 You should self-isolate immediately, and book a follow-up PCR test as soon as possible.
 Your household must self-isolate too, unless they are exempt (see ‘when you do not need to self-isolate').
 Please let the university know about your positive result by completing our online form.
 If the follow-up test is positive, you must complete your full isolation period.
 Your isolation period starts immediately from when your symptoms started, or, if you do not have any symptoms, from when your follow-up PCR test was taken.
 Your isolation period includes the day your symptoms started (or the day your follow-up PCR test was taken if you do not have symptoms), and the next 10 full days.

 If the follow-up PCR test result is negative, you and your household contacts can stop self-isolating.

 If you test negative, please still report your test result on the government website.